karimdaghari/mvp-starter/README.md

 ![screenshot](./.github/screenshot.jpg)

+_Note: This project is intended for devs._

 # Introduction

 As a maker, I'm almost always having ideas (both good and bad, but mostly bad ones 😆), therefore it's _really_ important to test them as cheaply as possible before to start coding and the cheapest/fastest way to do that is to create a landing page.
-Which is what this product is all about.
+Problem is, when I start looking for landing pages either A) I'm overwhelmed by the sheer number of templates/solutions or B) I need to modify the template so much that my time is better spent creating one from scratch.
+After making two (substantive) products, I needed to create this template.

 ## What is this